Dark-Alex-17/managarr/README.md

   - host: 192.168.0.78
     port: 7878
     api_token: someApiToken1234567890
-    ssl_cert_path: /path/to/radarr.crt # Use a self-signed SSL certificate to connect to this Servarr
+    ssl_cert_path: /path/to/radarr.crt # Use the specified SSL certificate to connect to this Servarr
                                        # Enables SSL regardless of the value of the 'ssl'
+                                       # See the SSL Configuration section below for more information

   - host: 192.168.0.79
     port: 7878
     api_token: someApiToken1234567890
-    ssl: true # Use SSL to connect to this Servarr (public certs)
+    ssl: true # Use SSL to connect to this Servarr
+              # This will assume that you have the SSL certificate installed to your system trust store
+              # See the SSL Configuration section below for more information

   - uri: http://htpc.local/radarr # Example of using the 'uri' key instead of 'host' and 'port'
     api_token: someApiToken1234567890